sramas15/Finding-Mnemosyne/README.md

 special/separate user to associate these "prior" entries with yet).

 Create the CSV file.
 Make sure filtered_logs.db is created already, and that discrete_log has been rebuilt using the new code.

-    sqlite3 scripts/data/filtered_logs.db
-    sqlite> .mode csv
-    sqlite> .output logs.csv
-    sqlite> select * from discrete_log where user_id="<THE_CHOSEN_ONE>";
-    sqlite> .exit
+Just run this script for the USER_ID you want:

+    cd scripts # if you haven't already ./get_user_data.sh USER_ID > PATH/TO/OUTPUT_FILE.csv

-You should now have a file at "logs.csv" with the rows you selected.
-You can upload this file at: localhost:5000/upload_user_logs
-It should have the same (stupid) form behavior as the card upload form (it will look like nothing has happened if you succeeded.)
+You can upload this output file at: localhost:5000/upload_user_logs It should have the same (stupid) form behavior as the card upload form (it will look like nothing has happened if you succeeded.)